-To discuss progress and to help troubleshoot, I expect we will meet face-to-face regularly.
+To help troubleshoot and discuss progress, I expect we will meet face-to-face regularly.

 - If I am your advisor, co-advisor, or supervisor, you should plan that we will meet once per week or bi-weekly throughout the semester (late August-early May).
-We will set-up a mutually agreed upon schedule for communication in the summer. - If I am supervising you in an summer undergraduate research fellowship (SURF) project: We will set-up a timeline for your project when we first meet to discuss your proposal.
-I expect your project to be self-directed and we will set-up a time to communicate regularly throughout the summer. - If I am your committee member, I expect that you will meet with me at least once a semester to check-in about your progress and how I can be of support.
-As you near exam, proposal, research, and writing stages, I expect you will keep me in the loop and meet with me more often, if needed.

-- We will both be prepared for meetings.
+We will set-up a mutually agreed upon schedule for communication in the summer. - If I am your committee member, I expect that you will meet with me at least once a semester to check-in about your progress and how I can be of support.
+As you near exam, proposal, research, and writing stages, I expect you will keep me in the loop and meet with me more often, if needed. - We will both be prepared for meetings.
 For you, being prepared means bringing an agenda of items and questions to discuss and a progress report.
 Your progress report should include questions, needs, work completed and ongoing, and upcoming plans for your research or project.
 For me, being prepared means I have reviewed any advance material you've given me to read for feedback and have ideas for any questions/challenges you've shared with me in advance of our meeting. - I understand things come up last minute and emergencies happen.
 Should we need to cancel/reschedule, we should try to provide each other at least 24 hours advance notice. - During the summer, we should maintain regular weekly or bi-weekly communication, but this might take different forms.
-I will not be on campus during the summer months (I am on a 9 month appointment), but will be available for video or phone call or in-person meetings when I am in town.
-If you are a graduate student, you should know that I am not available for defenses or examinations over the summer. - In addition to discussing our research and your classwork, we will also engage in ongoing conversations about your goals after the project.
+I will not be on campus during the summer months (I am on a 9 month appointment), but will be available for video or phone call or in-person meetings when I am in town. - In addition to discussing our research and your classwork, we will also engage in ongoing conversations about your goals after the project.
 For example, perhaps you want to apply to graduate school, seek academic jobs, seek non-academic jobs, etc.